kofiarhin/node-testiing-template/README.md

 # node-testiing-template
-a simple template to help with practicing testing node application
+a simple template to help practice testing node application